jhvozdovich/verify-age/README.md

 * Navigate to index.html file.
 * Right click and open in the browser of your choice.

-* Alternatively, open the webpage at https://jhvozdovich.github.io/verify-age/
+* Alternatively, open the webpage at https://jhvozdovich.github.io/verify-age/ or https://mikah-mathews.github.io/beer-site/

 ## Known Bugs